-required Courses

 Credit

 Hours

 English 311 Modern English Grammar 3

 English 318 Introduction to Linguistics 3

 English 408 History of the English Language 3

 9

-One or two of the following of courses 3-6
+One or two of the following c ourses 3-6

 English 245 Major Figures in English Literature 3

 English 303 Perspectives on Traditional Grammar.
 3

 English 316 Principles and Practices of ESL 3

 English 317 ESL through the Subject Areas 3

 English 335 Literature of the Tudor Period 3

 English 336 Literature of the Early Stuart Period 3

 English 345 Restoration and Eighteenth

 Century Literature 3

 English 367 Shakespearean Drama 3

-Ontional Common

 Optional Courses

-courses 3-6
+One or two of the following courses 3-6

 Communications 235 Introduction to Oral Interpretation 3

 Journalism 261 Newswriting 3

 Journalism 363 Magazine Article Writing 3

 English 304 Advanced Composition 3

 English 313 American Social Dialects 3

-English 315 Writing in the Professions 3
+English 315 Writing in the Professions.
+3

-Anthropology/English Langu age and Culture 351 15 21
+Anthropology/English Language and Culture 351 3

 15-21